cozy/cozy-home/docs/connector-configuration.md

 * __max__: to define a maximum length of the value (number of characters)
 * __advanced__: default false, add the field on the "advenced options" fieldset
 * __hasDescription__: see `Field description` section of this documentation
+* __options__: related to dropdown, define the options of the <select>

-#### Complex fieldset
+#### Advanced fieldsets

-Complex fieldset are custom features developped by Cozy to improve the connector form
+Advanced fieldsets are custom features developped by Cozy to improve the connector form.
+They must be defined on `advancedFields` in the connector configuration.

-* folderPath: need `type: folder` as property.
-Add a fieldset to allow the user to define a custom path on his Cozy Drive to save his data
+* folderPath: Add a fieldset to allow the user to define a custom path with a custom name on his Cozy Drive to save his data.

+You can create your own advanced field by adding it in `/src/config/advancedFields.js`, it use the input properties defined before.

 ## Category